Albigensian Crusade: Lastours and the castle of Cabaret

 The next battle centred around Lastours and the adjacent castle of Cabaret.
 Attacked in December 1209, Pierre Roger de Cabaret repulsed the assault.
 Fighting largely halted over the winter.
 Due to harsh weather conditions and a small number of soldiers, Simon ceased major offensives and concentrated on holding the territory that he had already won.
 However, fresh Crusaders eventually arrived.
 In March 1210, Bram was captured after a short siege.

 In June, the well-fortified city of Minerve was besieged.
 The city was not of major strategic importance.
 Simon's decision to attack it was probably influenced by the large number of perfects who had gathered there.
 Unable to take the town by storm because of the surrounding geography, Simon launched a heavy bombardment against the town, and in late June the main well was destroyed and on 22 July, the city, short on water, surrendered.
 Simon wished to treat the occupants leniently, but was pressured by Arnaud Amalric to punish the Cathars.
 The Crusaders allowed the soldiers defending the town as well as the Catholics inside of it to go free, along with the non-perfect Cathars.
 The Cathar perfects were given the opportunity to return to Catholicism.

-Simon and many of his soldiers made strong efforts to convert the Cathar perfects, but were highly unsuccessful.
+Simon and many of his soldiers made determined efforts to convert the Cathar perfects but failed.
 Ultimately, only three women recanted.
 The 140 who refused were burned at the stake.
 Some entered the flames voluntarily, not awaiting their executioners.

-In August, the Crusade proceeded to the stronghold of Termes.
+In August, the Crusade proceeded to besiege the stronghold of Termes.
 Despite sallies from Pierre-Roger de Cabaret, the siege was solid.
 The occupants of Termes suffered from a shortage of water, and Ramon (Raymond) de Termes agreed to a temporary truce.
-However, the Cathars were briefly relieved by an intense rainstorm, and so Raymond refused to surrender.
-Ultimately, the defenders were not able to break the siege, and on 22 November the Cathars managed to abandon the city and escape.
+The Cathars were briefly relieved by an intense rainstorm and so Raymond refused to surrender.
+Ultimately, the defenders were not able to break the siege and on 22 November the Cathars managed to abandon the city and escape.